 GOVERNMENT LOANS FOR SMALL BUSINESSES / GOVERNMENT PROGRAMS

-Similar to the Small Business Administration in the states, the government of Canada offers the Canada Small Business Financing Program, which finances equipment, leasehold improvements and even real estate for thousands of businesses every year, including startups.
+Similar to the Small Business Administration in the states, the government of Canada offers the Canada Small Business Financing Program, which finances equipment, leasehold improvements, and even real estate for thousands of businesses every year, including startups.

-In 2022 the government substantially upgraded the program, adding new types of financing and increasing the loan limit to 1.1 Million dollars - Talk to the 7 Park Avenue Financial team to determine if you qualify for SBL loans.
+In 2022, the government substantially upgraded the program, adding new types of financing and increasing the loan limit to 1.1 million dollars.
+Talk to the 7 Park Avenue Financial team to determine if you qualify for SBL loans.

 More established businesses can focus on bank loans or alternative finance solutions.
 Every new business owner should investigate the program.
 BDC loans are also available as a working capital loan option for Canadian businesses.
 The business loan rate of interest for any government or government-related loan will always be competitive based on overall credit quality.